Archive and Restore a Data Profile

 It can take up to 10 minutes for the archived status to take effect in profile group menus (ConfigurationNGFW and Prisma AccessSecurity ServicesProfile Groups).
 During this time, the archived data profile might still appear as an available selection in the Data Loss Prevention Profile dropdown when you configure a profile group.

-8. Enterprise DLP displays when it successfully archived the data pattern in the upper right-hand corner.
+8. Enterprise DLP confirms that it successfully archived the data profile.

 9. Click Archived to view the list of archived data profiles.